kubestash/docs/docs/guides/volume-populator/pvc/index.md

 # Populating a volume of a Standalone PVC

-This guide will show you how to use KubeStash to populate volume of a Stand-alone PersistentVolumeClaims (PVCs).
-Within this guide, we will demonstrate the process of backing up a Stand-alone `PVC` and subsequently restoring it using Kubernetes native approach, facilitated by KubeStash.
+This guide will show you how to use KubeStash to populate the volume of a Stand-alone PersistentVolumeClaim (PVC).
+We'll walk through backing up a Stand-alone PVC and then restoring the backed up data to a new PVC in a Kubernetes-native way with KubeStash.

 ## Before You Begin